GarberZach/Neural-Network-from-Scratch/README.md

      As training commences, neuron weights tend to exponentially increase, these classes keeps neuron weights small, keeping computation time down.
 However, only one of these functions may be used, not both.

-  * Twitter_Stream.py and Tweet_Analyzer.py

-     Preforms tasks very similar to WebScraper.py except using twitter as an article source.

   * AdaGrad_optimizer.py Adam_optimizer.py Adam_optimizer.py  and SGD_optimizer

     These are optimizers, there job is to govern the training process directly controlling which neuron weights are changed and when.
 Only one may be used at a time on any one training run.